Team-4D/SetapWeek4/RealQuestion.md

 ## what societies are you apart of?

-## what do type of posts do the societies make on social media?
+## what type of posts do the societies make on social media?

 ## How lonng do societies take to reply to a query you may have about them?